-- The need to continue to provide access to a survey for residents whose preferred method of engagement is not digital Agreed that this is very important - Use of an open survey
+The need to continue to provide access to a survey for residents whose preferred method of engagement is not digital.
+Agreed that this is very important

+Use of an open survey

 This means that the same survey that is sent to targeted households is made available via a link on the Arun website.
-Such an open survey would need to be analysed separately as we would not be able to control for other issues such as duplicates, multiple people from the same household, people who are not residents of Arun, use of the survey for campaigning etc We will not be able to combine this information with the targeting survey in a meaningful way, but it will be additional information which can be reported separately and will help us to structure future surveys.
+Such an open survey would need to be analysed separately as we would not be able to control for other issues such as duplicates, multiple people from the same household, people who are not residents of Arun, use of the survey for campaigning etc. We will not be able to combine this information with the targeting survey in a meaningful way, but it will be additional information which can be reported separately and will help us to structure future surveys.

-Benefits of a geographically targeted survey Additional surveys could target areas with younger populations as identified by Arun.
+Benefits of a geographically targeted survey

+Additional surveys could target areas with younger populations as identified by Arun.
 As in the previous point this would sit alongside the main survey.
 For the open survey this could also be done using Facebook and the relatively new 'Nextdoor' platform which Arun has just joined, but this would need to be managed and would be at additional cost.

-Increase number of surveys sent out There will be a cost to this, but this could be offset by not sending out the postal reminders.
+Increase number of surveys sent out

+There will be a cost to this, but this could be offset by not sending out the postal reminders.
 Only a small percentage of surveys were returned following reminders last year.

+2. PROPOSAL(S):

-2. PROPOSAL(S): a) A number of proposals were made: Increase number of surveys, potentially offsetting follow up letters, numbers to be determined with Carry out an open online survey alongside the ta Explore options for incentives for survey complet businesses Explore options for invitations to participate being format.
-Carry out an additional sample geographically tag respondents he survey provi geted survey on to be vouche sent in a more der ers for local appealing b) The Working Party was very aware of the need to balance improved participation of younger households in the survey with current financial constraints and the need to stay within budget.
+- a) A number of proposals were made: - Increase number of surveys, potentially offsetting this cost by not sending out follow up letters, numbers to be determined with the survey provider - Carry out an open online survey alongside the targeted survey - Explore options for incentives for survey completion to be vouchers for local businesses - Explore options for invitations to participate being sent in a more appealing format. - Carry out an additional sample geographically targeted survey to target younger respondents - b) The Working Party was very aware of the need to balance improved participation of younger households in the survey with current financial constraints and the need to stay within budget.
 Budgets were discussed at the Working Party but have not been set out in this paper as while indicative costs are available, further quotations will be required and proposals may need to be prioritised.

+3. OPTIONS:

+- a) To make changes to the survey methodology as recommended - b) To carry out the survey using existing methodology

+4. CONSULTATION:

-3. B. OPTIONS: a) To make changes to the survey methodology as recommended b) To carry out the survey using existing methodology 4.
-CONSULTATION: Ha s consultation been undertaken with: YES NO Re Relevant Town/Parish Council x Re Relevant District Ward Councillors x Ot Other groups/persons (please specify) x x 5.
-ARE THERE ANY IMPLICATIONS IN RELATION TO THE FOLLOWING COUNCIL POLICIES: (Explain in more detail at 6 below) YES NO
+Has consultation been undertaken with: YES NO

+Relevant Town/Parish Council х

+Relevant District Ward Councillors х

+Other groups/persons (please specify) х

+5. ARE THERE ANY IMPLICATIONS IN RELATION TO THE FOLLOWING COUNCIL POLICIES: (Explain in more detail at 6 below) YES NO

-Financial
+Financial Х

 Legal X

-Human Rights/Equality Impact Assessment X
+Human Rights/Equality Impact Assessment х

-Community Safety including Section 17 of Crime & Disorder Act X
+Community Safety including Section 17 of Crime & Disorder Act х

-Sustainability X
+Sustainability х

 Asset Management/Property/Land X

-Technology X
+Technology x

 Safeguarding X

-Other (please explain) X
+Other (please explain) Х

-6. IMPLICATIONS: ł